Joao4569/farm_fresh/README.md

 ## Bugs found

 1. While testing Django allauth I found that I did not have a matching Django and Django allauth versions in order to proceed with the project as I was taught - **RESOLVED** by uninstalling Django 3.2 and installing Django 3.0.1, then creating a new SuperUser.

+2. While testing Django allauth I found this error in the terminal window: `TypeError: argument of type 'PosixPath' is not iterable`, I found a solution to the issue on [Stackoverflow](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable) by making use of the `os.path.join()` method on the default database name value.

 ## Unfixed Bugs